lexik/LexikTranslationBundle/README.md

 * load translations into the database by using a command line.
 * freely edit/add translation through an edition page.

-The bundle override the translator service and provide a DatabaseLoader.
+The bundle overrides the translator service and provides a DatabaseLoader.
-Database translations content is loaded last so it override content from xliff, yml and php translations files.
+Database translations content is loaded last so it overrides content from xliff, yml and php translations files.
-You can also export translations from the database in to files in case of you need to get translations files with the same content as the database.
+You can also export translations from the database into files in case you need to get translations files with the same content as the database.

 Documentation
 =============